 Tornadoes usually occur in the spring and summer; they are formed by severe thunderstorms.
 Considered nature's most violent, erratic storm, they consist of whirling winds of up to 300 miles per hour.
 Tornadoes can sweep through an area, causing serious damage and destruction, and then change direction and strike again.
 In addition to injuries and structural damage, electrical shorts and gas leaks, etc., may create fires or other hazards.

 A tornado watch occurs when weather conditions are considered favorable for creating a tornado - for example, during a severe thunderstorm.

 When a tornado watch is issued by the National Weather Service a notification will be issued by the college's emergency notification system with information about the watch and any precautions recommended.

 - Any time a tornado watch is issued, keep an eye to the sky and pay attention to sources of weather information.
 Even thunderstorms not yielding tornadoes can produce dangerous wind and lightning.

 Sample Tornado Watch Notification

-The National Weather Service has issued a Tornado Watch for the Western Massachusetts Area until __________ a.m./p.m. followed by any recommendations.
+The National Weather Service has issued a Tornado Watch for the Western Massachusetts Area (or Hampshire County) until (time). followed by any recommendations.